rsyslog/rsyslog/source/configuration/modules/mmanon.rst

 -  **ipv4.bits** - default "16"

-   This set the number of bits that should be anonymized (bits are from the right, so lower bits are anonymized first).
+   This sets the number of bits that should be anonymized (bits are from the right, so lower bits are anonymized first).
 This setting permits to save network information while still anonymizing user-specific data.
 The more bits you discard, the better the anonymization